 Pearson VUE Call Center staff will help you schedule a date and time for your exam.
 Test centers are generally open Monday through Friday between the hours of 8 a.m. and 6 p.m.
 Some test centers offer extended evening or weekend hours.

-NOTE: Call Center staff cannot make changes (except adding email and phone info) to the application information you provided to your state and to ARRT.
-Resolve any discrepancies in name or address with your state licensing agency before you schedule your appointment.
+NOTE: Call Center staff cannot make changes (except adding email and phone info) to the application information you provided to the FL DOH Rad Tech Certification Office.
+(See "Address or Name Changes" on page 8.)

 Confirm Your Scheduling Information